 SB: I agree.
-I don’t think there’s a painter in this room that doesn’t use both.
+I don’t think there’s a painter in this room who does’t use both.
 I don’t think it’s binary–are you using chance or are you being intentional?
 It’s a spectrum.
 In the intentional, there’s an element of chance, and in chance, there’s an element of intention.
 And it’s just a matter of where it is on the scale.
 That’s the beauty of painting.
 When you’re working digitally, your head has to be in the process.
 You’re using fast tools that do what you expect them to do, but when you’re painting, the process is much more meditative.
 You have the time to notice the accidental and make the decisions that you’re talking about.
 Those choices comprise the process of painting–yes, no, this, not that.
 These are the choices that create the meaning.
 Particularly in abstract painting.
 How the line is drawn.

 TM: That’s an interesting distinction you just brought between digital and manual work because with digital there are so many safeguards from really screwing it up, and with painting you can never escape that.